adekunleoduye/ohmymath/README.md

 atteducationhack
 ================

-repository for att education hackathon
+This is a repository to store the education hack concepts.